flanagancd68/talmidimway/content/commentary/gospels/GB3/2022-01-18-38-zacchaeus-and-bartimaeus/index.en.md

 This view hinges on the following:

 -   comparing the ruler in the parable(s) to Herod Archelaus, not Jesus
--   the too-good-to-be-true returns on investment
+-   the too good to be true returns on investment
 -   the geographic setting: Jericho, in view of Herod’s palaces, on the way up to Jerusalem, where the Messianic Kingdom will NOT be initiated
 -   the context of Zacchaeus repenting and refunding (with damages) his ill-gotten wealth

 The parable begins with a nobleman going into a far country to receive his kingdom, which Archelaus did a few years earlier.

 Above, we asked, “Why would Jesus compare Himself to the wicked Archelaus?”
-Taylor argues that He wouldn’t and didn’t make that comparison.
+Taylor argues that He would not and did not intend to make that comparison.

 * In the economy of that day, “the very act of doing business for profit was considered immoral, the profit margins presented by the first to servants were downright evil.”[^15]
 [^15]: Ibid., 391.